bosetridib/Volatility_Modelling/README.md

 ### ModelSimulation

 In this section, we simulate volatility with the [Weierstrass function](https://en.wikipedia.org/wiki/Weierstrass_function).
-While the function is a sum of infinite series, number of terms we use in the series is specified with _wfi_iteration_ term.
-Objective of this part is to illustrate the **idea** with simulated stable and volatile periods, in which the trend of the time series fluctuates, rather than variance of the residuals.
+While the function is a sum of infinite series, the number of terms we use in the series is specified with the _wfi_iteration_ term.
+The objective of this part is to illustrate the **idea** with simulated stable and volatile periods, in which the trend of the time series fluctuates, rather than the variance of the residuals.

 ![alt text](https://github.com/bosetridib/Volatility_Modelling/blob/main/images/ModelSimulation1.jpeg "Part 1")